adnafarah/sql-challenge/README.md

 8. List the frequency count of employee last names (i.e., how many employees share each last name) in descending order.

-The entity relationship diagram (ERD) is under 'EmployeeSQL' (employees_ERD.png) The analysis is under 'EmployeeSQL' (queries.sql)
+- The entity relationship diagram (ERD) is under 'EmployeeSQL' (employees_ERD.png).
+- The analysis is under 'EmployeeSQL' (queries.sql).
-The table schemata is under 'EmployeeSQL' (table_schemata.sql) The CSV files are under 'EmplyeeSQL\data'
+- The table schemata is under 'EmployeeSQL' (table_schemata.sql).
+- The CSV files are under 'EmplyeeSQL\data'.